 Brain from Fairy Tail has Zero, who emerges when the Oracion Seis are defeated.

-Hotaru Tomoe from Sailor Moon who has two other sides.
+Hotaru Tomoe from Sailor Moon has two other sides.
 Sailor Saturn and Mistress 9, who nearly destroyed the world.

 Hotaru also subverts this trope.
-Sailor Saturn's breed of destruction is basically a cosmic Reset Button - albeit one thats only marginally better than outright annihilation.
-Mistress 9, on the other hand, is desperately weak; the Deathbusters' scheme in the second half of the season boiled down to saving her her before she (and Hotaru) curled up and died.
+Sailor Saturn's breed of destruction is basically a cosmic Reset Button - albeit one that's only marginally better than outright annihilation.
+Mistress 9, on the other hand, is desperately weak; the Deathbusters' scheme in the second half of the season boiled down to saving her before she (and Hotaru) curled up and died.

 One Piece has Chopper, a shapeshifter who normally has three forms available.
 When he eats a Rumble Ball, he gets access to four more forms for three minutes.
 If he eats another before the cooldown wears off, he gets three more minutes, but the shapeshifting is uncontrollable.
 If he eats a third, he morphs into a giant monster that's incredibly powerful, incredibly resilient, and absolutely uncontrollable.
 In its first appearance, he one-shotted an enemy who had been beating him handily a moment before, then smashed through a castle wall and went on a rampage, destroying a dozen rooms before Franky managed to throw him into the ocean.